Kakuly-NTU/AICAS_IRIS/Bunnie_Huang_IRIS_Processing_Scripts/README.md

 ```

 **Our AICAS paper:**
-Citation will be provided once the proceedings are published in the conference!
+> *(Citation will be provided once the proceedings are published at the conference!)*

 ---